2013–14 Premier League: Season summary

 Sunderland became only the second team in the Premier League era to avoid relegation having been bottom of the table on Christmas Day.
 Defeat at home to Everton on 12 April left Gus Poyet's side bottom of the table, seven points from safety (albeit with two games in hand).
 The club's 'great escape' began with a draw away at eventual champions Manchester City, followed by a run of four wins, including remarkable away victories at Chelsea and Manchester United.
-The side's survival was confirmed by a 2–0 victory over West Bromwich Albion on 7 May.
-Norwich City, Fulham, and Cardiff City were the bottom three teams and were relegated to the Football League Championship.
+Their 2–0 victory over West Bromwich Albion on 7 May confirmed their top flight status for next season.
+Four days earlier, Cardiff City and Fulham were both relegated to the Football League Championship, after losses away at Newcastle and Stoke City, respectively.
+On the final day of the season, Norwich were relegated after losing to Arsenal.

-Two teams (Manchester City and Liverpool) scored more than 100 goals for the first time in Premier league history.
+Two teams (Manchester City and Liverpool) scored more than 100 goals for the first time in Premier League history.
 The feat had only once been achieved before – by Chelsea in 2009–10.
 Luis Suárez won the golden boot for most goals with 31, ahead of teammate Daniel Sturridge who came second with 21 goals.
 Wojciech Szczęsny of Arsenal and Petr Čech of Chelsea led the league with 16 clean sheets each.
 In a game against Southampton, Asmir Begović became just the fifth goalkeeper in league history to score.
 Begovic's goal was also the fastest of the season, occurring just 12 seconds into the game.
 Mile Jedinak had the most tackles with 133.
 Chelsea manager José Mourinho lost a home game for the first time in his Premier League career, losing to Sunderland and ending a run of 77-straight home games unbeaten, stretching over two stints as Chelsea manager.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
 The promoted teams were Cardiff City, Hull City and Crystal Palace, returning to the top flight after absences of fifty-one, three and eight years respectively.
 This was also Cardiff City's first season in the Premier League.
-They replaced Wigan Athletic, Reading and Queens Park Rangers, who were relegated after spending eight, one and two years in the top flight respectively.
+They replaced Wigan Athletic, Reading and Queens Park Rangers, who were relegated to the Championship after spending eight, one and two years in the top flight respectively.